Kirchheim in Schwaben: Middle Ages and Renaissance

 In the Middle Ages the dominion of Kirchheim first was a crown land of the king.
 The first mention in a document was 1067.
 Between the 8th and 10th century it was given away to the bishops auf Augsburg.
 The bishops gave it as a fief to different aristocratic families.
 1343 Holy Roman Emperor Louis IV gave Kirchheim high justice.
 Kirchheim was burned to the ground in July 1372 because of a dispute between its feudal lord and the city of Augsburg over custom laws on the lech river.
 Also in the War of the cities 1387–1389 the town had to take heavy damages.
 Kirchheim was vested with market rights 1490 by Holy Roman Emperor Frederick III which stimulated economic growth.
 In the German Peasants' War the town and castle was sacked on 7.
 May 1525.
 Knight Hans Walther von Hürnheim was awarded for his merits for Kaiser and empire 1544 with coat of arms and seal for Kirchheim by Holy Roman Emperor Charles V himself.

 The dominion of Kirchheim was 1551 sold to Anton Fugger.
 Hans Fugger from 1578 to 1585 erected a glorious renaissance castle instead of the medieval castle complex.
 The castle was created after the model of the Spanish El Escorial near Madrid with integrated church.
 1601 a friary of the Dominican Order was established.
 An own guild system was founded 1626.
-When trying to drain the swampy Mindel valley in 1581, the largest plow in the world, pulled by 102 horses, was used.
-One of the huge plowshares is preserved in the castle.
+When trying to drain the swampy Mindel valley in 1581, the largest plough in the world, pulled by 102 horses, was used.
+One of the huge ploughshares is preserved in the castle.